 ABSTRACT

 Background:Poultry is one of the fastest growing segments of the agricultural sector in India with around eight percent growth rate per annum.
 The backyard poultry keepers are primarily agricultural labourers keeping small size backyard poultry flock as secondary occupation with marginal land holding and low annual family income.
-Although the native birds are of low producers with less body weight, they are adaptability to the environment and resistant to diseases.
-Desi birds with low egg and meat production under backyard system of management.
-Improved poultry breeds are an important to replace the desi birds for better returns.
+Although the native birds are of low producers with less body weight, they are adaptable to the environment and resistant to diseases.
+Desi birds with low egg and meat production are reared under backyard system of poultry management.
+Improved poultry breeds are more promising to replace the desi birds for better returns.

-Method:The study was carried out on 200 chicks (DOC) Chabro bird were distributed to 2 farmers under the Front line demonstration (FLD) scheme in the year 2020-21 ( Figure-1).
+Method:The study was carried out on 200 Chabro breed chicks (DOC) which were distributed to 2 farmers under the Front line demonstration (FLD) scheme in the year 2020-21 ( Figure-1).
 The chicks were procured from State Government Poultry Farm, Bharari, Jhansi (Uttar Pradesh.).

 Result:The body weight was recorded at 15 days interval up to 285 days of age.
 The mean values of body weight at 1, 15, 30, 45, 60 and 285days of age were recorded as 34.69 ± 0.61, 90.53 ± 0.62, 201.21±3.42, 805.56 ± 2.81, 1261.32 ± 5.82and 3697.19±9.34 gram, respectively under field condition.
 Age at first lay was found to be 168.45 ± 3.98 days and average annual egg production was recorded as 161.37 ± 5.25 eggs.
 Egg weight at 280 days was recorded as 51.78 ±3.12 gram and livability percentage was 89.99 under field condition.